curioswati-zz/curioswati.github.io/_posts/2016-05-17-dont-give-up-till-you-get-in.md

 ### The Final Step ###
 A random day, I was looking through the organization list of [Outreachy'12](https://wiki.gnome.org/Outreachy/2016/MayAugust#Participating_Organizations) and saw [openshift-origin](https://www.openshift.org/) there.
 The description looked interesting.
 I followed the link to their [Github wiki](https://github.com/openshift/outreachy).
 There I found this project [FTL-Installer](https://github.com/ftl-toolbox/ftl_installer).
 It's Overview looked interesting to me.
-Although It was going to be a start from scratch project, but the idea caught my attention.
+Although It was going to start from scratch, but the idea caught my attention.
 So I went to [IRC](http://irc.lc/freenode/openshift), talked to the mentors.
 The mentors were so quick to reply.
 I explained my interest to them.
 They first tried to make me understand the level of complexity (as It was a fresh project so there was no pre-cooked code base to learn from), and suggested to try for some other project.